UniversalDependencies/UD_Basque-BDT/README.md

 # Changelog

 * 2022-11-15 v2.11
-  * Fixed: Only punctuation should be attached via the punct relation.
+  * Fixed: Only punctuation should be attached via the punct relation; and punctuation should always use it.
 * 2018-04-15 v2.2
   * Repository renamed from UD_Basque to UD_Basque-BDT.
 * 2016-12-01 v2.0